Babur

-Babur (ببر, /fa/; 14 February 1483 – 26 December 1530; born Zahīr ud-Dīn Muhammad) was the founder of the Mughal Empire in the Indian subcontinent.
-He was a descendant of Timur and Genghis Khan through his father and mother respectively.
+Babur (ببر, /fa/; 14 February 1483 – 26 December 1530; born Zahīr ud-Dīn Muhammad) was the founder of the Mughal Empire in South Asia.
+He was a descendant of Timur and Genghis Khan through his father and mother, respectively.
 He was also given the posthumous name of Firdaws Makani ('Dwelling in Paradise').

 Born in Andijan in the Fergana Valley (now in Uzbekistan), Babur was the eldest son of Umar Shaikh Mirza II (1456–1494, Timurid governor of Fergana from 1469 to 1494) and a great-great-great-grandson of Timur (1336–1405).
-Babur ascended the throne of Fergana in its capital Akhsikath in 1494 at the age of twelve and faced rebellion.
+He ascended the throne of Fergana in its capital, Akhsikath, in 1494 at the age of twelve and had to put down a rebellion.
 He conquered Samarkand two years later, only to lose Fergana soon after.
-In his attempt to reconquer Fergana, he lost control of Samarkand.
-In 1501, his attempt to recapture both the regions failed when the Uzbek prince Muhammad Shaybani defeated him and founded the Khanate of Bukhara.
+In his attempt to reconquer Fergana, he lost control of Samarkand as well.
+In 1501, he briefly recaptured both areas but his attempt failed when the Uzbek prince Muhammad Shaybani defeated him and founded the Khanate of Bukhara.

-In 1504, he conquered Kabul, which was under the putative rule of Abd ur-Razaq Mirza, the infant heir of Ulugh Beg II.
-Babur formed a partnership with the Safavid emperor Ismail I and reconquered parts of Turkestan, including Samarkand, only to again lose it and the other newly conquered lands to the Shaybanids.
+In 1504, the exiled Babur conquered Kabul, which was under the putative rule of Abd ur-Razaq Mirza, the infant heir of his uncle Ulugh Beg II.
+Forming a partnership with the Safavid emperor Ismail I he reconquered parts of Turkestan in 1511, including Samarkand, only to again lose it and the other newly conquered lands to the Shaybanids.

 After losing Samarkand for the third time, Babur turned his attention to India and employed aid from the neighbouring Safavid and Ottoman empires.
 He defeated Ibrahim Lodi, the Sultan of Delhi, at the First Battle of Panipat in 1526 and founded the Mughal Empire.
-Before the defeat of Lodi at Delhi, the Sultanate of Delhi had been a spent force, long in a state of decline.
+Before the defeat of Lodi at Panipat, the Sultanate of Delhi had been a spent force, long in a state of decline.